Note: This is the final post in a four-post series on the biggest technical interviewing mistakes commonly made by employers.

 Not leading technical companies like Google.
 They prioritize technical interviews because they know the reward is better talent.

 The companies we see making this mistake often are those whose primary focus isn’t tech.
-Even in the banking and finance industry—the tech industry’s biggest talent competitor—companies put themselves at risk of bad hires due to flawed technical interviewing practices.
+Even in the banking and finance industry—the tech industry’s biggest talent competitor—companies put themselves at risk of bad hires due to flawed technical interviewing shortcuts.

 The following are three of the main problems we see companies in the banking and finance industry having with technical interviews: